rodneyodonnell/rgi/bot_artifacts/cursor_context.md

 This is a list of tasks we are working on now or planning to work on soon.

+- Infiltr8: Show log of actions.
+- Infiltr8: Should only show things we know.
+- Infiltr8: Handle case where no actionsa are legal (opponents all protected)
 - Expand games: not board
 - Expand games: not sequential turns
+- Split cursor_context.md into separte design docs for each game, algorithm, etc.

 ## Python Style Guide.